leizhangg/NYC-Real-Estate-in-COVID/README.md

 ### Project Tools:
 The tools used to build this Data Warehouse were:
-1. For data integration - python
+1. For data integration - Python
 2. For data warehousing - Google BigQuery
 3. For Business Intelligence - Tableau